shrikant-ror/TempJava/README.md

 # `Spring and Spring Boot Interview Questions`

-What is Spring Framework?
+## What is Spring Framework?

 Spring is a powerful open-source, loosely coupled, lightweight, java framework meant for reducing the complexity of developing enterprise-level applications.
 This framework is also called the “framework of frameworks” as spring provides support to various other important frameworks like JSF, Hibernate, Structs, EJB, etc.

-What are the features of Spring Framework?
+## What are the features of Spring Framework?
-Spring framework follows a layered architecture pattern that helps in the necessary components selection along with providing a robust and cohesive framework for J2EE applications development.
+- Spring framework follows a layered architecture pattern that helps in the necessary components selection along with providing a robust and cohesive framework for J2EE applications development.
-The AOP (Aspect Oriented Programming) part of Spring supports unified development by ensuring separation of the application’s business logic from other system services.
+- The AOP (Aspect Oriented Programming) part of Spring supports unified development by ensuring separation of the application’s business logic from other system services.
-Spring provides highly configurable MVC web application framework which has the ability to switch to other frameworks easily.
+- Spring provides highly configurable MVC web application framework which has the ability to switch to other frameworks easily.
-Provides provision of creation and management of the configurations and defining the lifecycle of application objects.
+- Provides provision of creation and management of the configurations and defining the lifecycle of application objects.
-Spring has a special design principle which is known as IoC (Inversion of Control) that supports objects to give their dependencies rather than looking for creating dependent objects.
+- Spring has a special design principle which is known as IoC (Inversion of Control) that supports objects to give their dependencies rather than looking for creating dependent objects.
-Spring is a lightweight, java based, loosely coupled framework.
+- Spring is a lightweight, java based, loosely coupled framework.
-Spring provides a generic abstraction layer for transaction management that is also very useful for container-less environments.
+- Spring provides a generic abstraction layer for transaction management that is also very useful for container-less environments.
-Spring provides a convenient API to translate technology-specific exceptions (thrown by JDBC, Hibernate or other frameworks) into consistent, unchecked exceptions.
+- Spring provides a convenient API to translate technology-specific exceptions (thrown by JDBC, Hibernate or other frameworks) into consistent, unchecked exceptions.
 This introduces abstraction and greatly simplifies exception handling.

-What do you mean by IoC (Inversion of Control) Container?
+## What do you mean by IoC (Inversion of Control) Container?

 Spring container forms the core of the Spring Framework.
 The Spring container uses Dependency Injection (DI) for managing the application components by creating objects, wiring them together along with configuring and managing their overall life cycles.
 The instructions for the spring container to do the tasks can be provided either by XML configuration, Java annotations, or Java code.

-What do you understand by Dependency Injection?
+## What do you understand by Dependency Injection?

 The main idea in Dependency Injection is that you don’t have to create your objects but you just have to describe how they should be created.

 The components and services need not be connected by us in the code directly.
 We have to describe which services are needed by which components in the configuration file.
 The IoC container present in Spring will wire them up together.

 In Java, the 2 major ways of achieving dependency injection are:
-Constructor injection: Here, the IoC container invokes the class constructor with a number of arguments where each argument represents a dependency on the other class.
+- Constructor injection: Here, the IoC container invokes the class constructor with a number of arguments where each argument represents a dependency on the other class.
-Setter injection: Here, the spring container calls the setter methods on the beans after invoking a no-argument static factory method or defa
+- Setter injection: Here, the spring container calls the setter methods on the beans after invoking a no-argument static factory method or defa

-What are Spring Beans?
+## What are Spring Beans?

-They are the objects forming the backbone of the user’s application and are managed by the Spring IoC container.
+- They are the objects forming the backbone of the user’s application and are managed by the Spring IoC container.
-Spring beans are instantiated, configured, wired, and managed by IoC container.
+- Spring beans are instantiated, configured, wired, and managed by IoC container.
-Beans are created with the configuration metadata that the users supply to the container (by means of XML or java annotations configurations.)
+- Beans are created with the configuration metadata that the users supply to the container (by means of XML or java annotations configurations.)

-What are the bean scopes available in Spring?
+## What are the bean scopes available in Spring?
 The Spring Framework has five scope supports.
 They are:

-Singleton: The scope of bean definition while using this would be a single instance per IoC container.
+- **Singleton:** The scope of bean definition while using this would be a single instance per IoC container.
-Prototype: Here, the scope for a single bean definition can be any number of object instances.
+- **Prototype:** Here, the scope for a single bean definition can be any number of object instances.
-Request: The scope of the bean definition is an HTTP request.
+- **Request:** The scope of the bean definition is an HTTP request.
-Session: Here, the scope of the bean definition is HTTP-session.
+- **Session:** Here, the scope of the bean definition is HTTP-session.
-Global-session: The scope of the bean definition here is a Global HTTP session.
+- **Global-session:** The scope of the bean definition here is a Global HTTP session.
 Note: The last three scopes are available only if the users use web-aware ApplicationContext containers.

-Explain Bean life cycle in Spring Bean Factory Container.
+## Explain Bean life cycle in Spring Bean Factory Container.

-The IoC container instantiates the bean from the bean’s definition in the XML file.
+- The IoC container instantiates the bean from the bean’s definition in the XML file.
-Spring then populates all of the properties using the dependency injection as specified in the bean definition.
+- Spring then populates all of the properties using the dependency injection as specified in the bean definition.
-The bean factory container calls setBeanName() which take the bean ID and the corresponding bean has to implement BeanNameAware interface.
+- The bean factory container calls `setBeanName()` which take the bean ID and the corresponding bean has to implement BeanNameAware interface.
-The factory then calls setBeanFactory() by passing an instance of itself (if BeanFactoryAware interface is implemented in the bean).
+- The factory then calls `setBeanFactory()` by passing an instance of itself (if BeanFactoryAware interface is implemented in the bean).
-If BeanPostProcessors is associated with a bean, then the preProcessBeforeInitialization() methods are invoked.
+- If BeanPostProcessors is associated with a bean, then the `preProcessBeforeInitialization()` methods are invoked.
-If an init-method is specified, then it will be called.
+- If an init-method is specified, then it will be called.
-Lastly, postProcessAfterInitialization() methods will be called if there are any BeanPostProcessors associated with the bean that needs to be run post creation.
+- Lastly, postProcessAfterInitialization() methods will be called if there are any BeanPostProcessors associated with the bean that needs to be run post creation.

-What do you understand by the term ‘Spring Boot’?
-Spring Boot is an open-source, java-based framework that provides support for Rapid Application Development and gives a platform for developing stand-alone and production-ready spring applications with a need for very few configurations.

-Explain the advantages of using Spring Boot for application development.
+## Explain the advantages of using Spring Boot for application development.
-Spring Boot helps to create stand-alone applications which can be started using java.jar (Doesn’t require configuring WAR files).
+- Spring Boot helps to create stand-alone applications which can be started using java.jar (Doesn’t require configuring WAR files).
-Spring Boot also offers pinpointed ‘started’ POMs to Maven configuration.
+- Spring Boot also offers pinpointed ‘started’ POMs to Maven configuration.
-Has provision to embed Undertow, Tomcat, Jetty, or other web servers directly.
+- Has provision to embed Undertow, Tomcat, Jetty, or other web servers directly.
-Auto-Configuration: Provides a way to automatically configure an application based on the dependencies present on the classpath.
+- Auto-Configuration: Provides a way to automatically configure an application based on the dependencies present on the classpath.
-Spring Boot was developed with the intention of lessening the lines of code.
+- Spring Boot was developed with the intention of lessening the lines of code.
-It offers production-ready support like monitoring and apps developed using spring boot are easier to launch
+- It offers production-ready support like monitoring and apps developed using spring boot are easier to launch

-What are the features of Spring Boot?
+## What are the features of Spring Boot?
-Spring Boot CLI – This allows you to Groovy / Maven for writing Spring boot application and avoids boilerplate code.
+- **Spring Boot CLI** – This allows you to Groovy / Maven for writing Spring boot application and avoids boilerplate code.
-Starter Dependency – With the help of this feature, Spring Boot aggregates common dependencies together and eventually improves productivity and reduces the burden on
+- **Starter Dependency** – With the help of this feature, Spring Boot aggregates common dependencies together and eventually improves productivity and reduces the burden on
-Spring Initializer – This is a web application that helps a developer in creating an internal project structure.
+- **Spring Initializer** – This is a web application that helps a developer in creating an internal project structure.
 The developer does not have to manually set up the structure of the project while making use of this feature.
-Auto-Configuration – This helps in loading the default configurations according to the project you are working on.
+- **Auto-Configuration** – This helps in loading the default configurations according to the project you are working on.
 In this way, unnecessary WAR files can be avoided.
-Spring Actuator – Spring boot uses actuator to provide “Management EndPoints” which helps the developer in going through the Application Internals, Metrics etc.
+- **Spring Actuator** – Spring boot uses actuator to provide “Management EndPoints” which helps the developer in going through the Application Internals, Metrics etc.
-Logging and Security – This ensures that all the applications made using Spring Boot are properly secured without any hassle.
+- **Logging and Security** – This ensures that all the applications made using Spring Boot are properly secured without any hassle.

-Spring ApplicationContext
+## Spring ApplicationContext

 Spring ApplicationContext is where Spring holds instances of objects that it has identified to be managed and distributed automatically.
 These are called beans.